stealth/opmsg/README.md

-You need to setp up your local `~/.opmsg/config` to reflect the source persona you are using when sending your mail via _mutt_, unless you specify it via `-P` on the commandline:
+You need to setp up your local `~/.opmsg/config` to reflect the source persona you are using when sending your mail via _mutt_, unless you specify it via `-P` on the commandline or used `--link`:

 ```